 Bachelor of Primary Education, University of Notre Dame

-Masters of Professional Engineering – Mechanical, University of Western Australia
+Bachelor of Science – Double Major in Psychology, University of Western Australia

 Having spent an entire gap year working at Red Rooster and growing my hair out, choosing Tommy was never a hard decision as I looked to get my degree up and running.
 With its imposing mark on College Row, it’s brand new facilities, being across the road from UWA, and the overall friendly vibe that the college presents, it was a no brainer.

 For me, what makes Tommy so great isn’t just the manicured front quad fit for any casual sporting activity, or the variation in meal selections from the dining hall, it’s more or less the constant family-like community that creates a home, away from home.
 Looking back on it, choosing to come to Tommy is hands down one of the best decisions I possibly could have made.
 I have made friends and met people I never knew I would in this life, and there is rarely a dull moment to be had with its many social and inter-college sporting events.

 As a wise man once told me, ‘live it up,’ it’s not often you can be part of a community much like the one here at Tommy.

 Bachelor of Science, Double Major in Agricultural Science and Urban Planning, University of Western Australia